 - Educate yourselves and your employees.
 The information developed for Capital Watch is easy-to-read, easy-to-understand and customized for specific industry or service groups.
 Share the information with your executives, supervisors and line employees.
 Make sure they are clear on what they should be looking for, and what to do when they see something suspicious.

 - Ask questions.
 The Distribution Information Teams that the Metropolitan Police Department will dispatch to the community can provide a wealth of information about the program and terrorism in general.
 Take advantage of their visits and other resources.
 It’s critical that all industry partners are well versed and vigilant in this area.

 - Use the hotline.
 Anti-terrorism leads are developed only when law enforcement has information to analyze and follow up.
-Generating useful information is the primary purpose of Operation TIPP, so it’s critical that our partners use the hotline and other means for reporting suspicious activity.
+Generating useful information is the primary purpose of Capital Watch, so it’s critical that our partners use the hotline and other means for reporting suspicious activity.
 If you’re not sure about whether something is really suspicious, go ahead and call.
 It’s better to err on the side of caution.

 - Provide feedback.
 Capital Watch is a dynamic program, and the MPDC is constantly seeking ways to make the initiative better.
 If you have ideas on ways to improve the program, or have additional information that you think should be shared via Capital Watch, please contact the MPDC’s Special Operations Division at (202) 671-6505.